3gsahil/3gsahil/README.md

 # SAHIL GEDAM 👋

 ## Konichiwaa !!
-My name is Sahil Gedam .
+My name is Sahil .
 I am dancing with computers since 2020 .
 I am Mainly focused on Linux , Android and Cybersecurity , but i also love to play with tech and internet .

 ⚡ Check out my website: https://3gsahil.github.io ⚡